institutional access

 Ed Fiori, Known for Taking Down Tiger Woods, Dies of Cancer

-• Ed Fiori, a four-time PGA Tour winner known for defeating Tiger Woods in 1996, died on Sunday, July 6, 2025, after battling cancer.
+• Ed Fiori, a four-time PGA Tour winner known for defeating Tiger Woods at the 1996 Quad City Classic, died of cancer on Sunday, July 6, 2025, at age 72.

 Insights by Ground AI